The Bourne Identity (2002 film): Filming

 Other issues included poor test audience reactions to the film's Paris finale.
 The latter required a late return to location in order to shoot a new, more action-oriented conclusion to the Paris story arc involving a large explosion.
 This ending was also cut after the studio and Marshall decided that the film could not include an explosion after 9/11.
 In addition to Paris, filming took place in Prague, Imperia, Rome, Mykonos, and Zürich; several scenes set in Zürich were also filmed in Prague.
-Damon described the production as a struggle, citing the early conflicts that he and Liman had with the studio, but denied that it was an overtly difficult process, stating, "When I hear people saying that the production was a nightmare it's like, a 'nightmare'?
+Damon described the production as a struggle, citing the early conflicts that he and Liman had with the studio, but denied that it was an overly difficult process, stating, "When I hear people saying that the production was a nightmare it's like, a 'nightmare'?
 Shooting's always hard, but we finished."

 Liman's directorial method was often hands-on.
 Many times he operated the camera himself in order to create what he believed was a more intimate relationship between himself, the material, and the actors.
 He felt that this connection was lost if he simply observed the recording on a monitor.
 This was a mindset he developed from his background as a small-scale indie film maker.

 The acclaimed car chase sequence was filmed primarily by the second unit under director Alexander Witt.
 The unit shot in various locations around Paris while Liman was filming the main story arc elsewhere in the city.
 The finished footage was eventually edited together to create the illusion of a coherent journey.
 Liman confessed that "anyone who really knows Paris will find it illogical", since few of the locations used in the car chase actually connect to each other.
 Liman took only a few of the shots himself; his most notable chase sequence shots were those of Matt Damon and Franka Potente while inside the car.

 The consulate scenes were filmed in 2001 with real U.S. Marine Security Guards playing the roles of consulate guards.